Peter Force

-History
+Life and career

 Peter Force was born near the Passaic Falls in New Jersey, the son of William Force and Sarah Ferguson.
 William was a soldier in the Revolutionary War and a descendant of French Huguenots who arrived on America's shores in the 17th century.
 His father's participation in the war largely inspired Peter's interest in history.
 Force grew up in New Paltz, Ulster County, New York, and afterward moved to New York City, where he was schooled in the printing trade.
 Force married Hannah Evans; together they had ten children, including sons William Quereau Force (1820–1880), Charles Force (no DOB available) and Manning Force (1824–1899), who was a noted Major General from Ohio during the American Civil War.
 Force was not considered a jovial man, but rather quiet and reserved, yet had an amiable personality that attracted people to him.

 In 1812 Force became a member of the New York Typographical Society, which was the city's printer trade union at the time.
 He was initiated at its general meeting on February 1, 1812.
 He was elected a director on December 5, 1812, and at age twenty-two was chosen president on July 3, 1813, with his re-election following in 1814 and 1815.

 During the War of 1812, Force served in the New York State Militia and rose to the rank of Sergeant and then to Lieutenant.

 Force began his varied career as a journeyman printer working for William A. Davis in New York City, and performed so well he was soon made the director of the office at age sixteen.
 In 1815, Force's employer secured a contract for the printing of Congress, and moved to Washington, D.C., and Peter Force, at age twenty-five, followed and also became a resident and a printer in that city.
 Soon he formed a partnership with Davis working as the foreman and public printer in the congressional printing plant, which at the time was quite small, having only four single-pull, wooden hand presses, which were sufficient to do all the work of the Government in 1816.
 In that same year he joined the Columbia Typographical Society and in 1826 became its first "free member".
 When Davis withdrew from the partnership Force formed other partnerships, of which he was the master mind.